hannahchuh/Modelling-Temperature-Related-Mortality-in-NYC/README.md

 # Modelling Mortality and Temperature in NYC
-ISEF Finalist -- Research on Mortality and Temperature in NYC This research project was conducted in the Summer/Fall of 2017.
-The code, paper, poster, and some sample data are hosted here.It analyzes several decades of temperature, dew point, and mortality data from New York City, using least-squares linear regression to model future heat-related mortalities in the future.
-My findings show an significant and concerning increase in annual temperature-related mortalities.
+Given EX1, EX2, and EX3, the relationship between has become a rising global public health concern.
+How will increasing temperatures due to climate change affect mortality in the future?
+This research attempts to investigate such a relationship.
+The research was conducted in the Summer/Fall of 2017, winning first in Earth and Environmental Sciences at the Western Nevada Science and Engineering Fair and an Intel ISEF Finalist.
+The code, full paper, research prsentation poster, and some sample data are hosted here.
+I have analyzed several decades of temperature, dew point, and mortality data from New York City, using least-squares linear regression to model future heat-related mortalities in the future.
+My findings demonstrate a significant and concerning increase in annual temperature-related mortalities.

 <h1>Data Sources</h1>

 - <b>Mortality Data: </b>Observational mortality data from the Health Effects Institute Research Report 94, 1987-2000

-- <b>Climate Data: </b>Dew points and temperatures (hourly basis) from a National Oceanic and Atmospheric Administration, LaGuardia Airport, 1987-2000 period for training the model, 1973-2015 for additional analysis
+- <b>Climate Data: </b>Dew points and temperatures (hourly basis) from a National Oceanic and Atmospheric Administration, LaGuardia Airport
+  - 987-2000 period for training the model
+  - 1973-2015 for additional analysis

 - <b>Climate Projections: </b>Seven GCMs from CMIP5 for temperature and dew point projections, 1988-2000 and 2020-2080
   - BNU-ESM